uclahs-cds/Ligare/src/web/README.md

 ## Flask

 `BL_Python.web` is based on [Flask 1.1.4](https://flask.palletsprojects.com/en/1.1.x/).
 Updating to Flask 2.x is not currently planned, but may happen in the future.

+## Development

+Development dependencies can be installed with `[dev-dependencies]`.
+If developing from the core repository, use the command `pip install -e src/web[dev-dependencies]`.